 APEM’s HMIs for Autonomous Vehicles

 At APEM, we are committed to the challenges of new forms of smart mobility solutions and public transport.
-We aspire to build the mobility experience of tomorrow.
-Consequently, we supply robust components tailored for these autonomous systems.
+Consequently, we supply robust components and control solutions tailored for these autonomous systems.
 Products like the CW, IP, and XA series are engineered to meet the specific demands of autonomous vehicles.
 With its hall effect, the CW series provides proportional control in one miniature axis whereas the IP series has an operating temperature ranging from -45°C to +85°C and a service life of 500,000 cycles.
-Meanwhile, the XA series from IDEC, an E stop, is equipped with new technology called safe break action.
-The safe break action design reverses the energy direction and uses the spring-pressure to assure that the NC contacts will open if the emergency stop switch is damaged or the contact blocks separate due to excessive force.
-Overall, these components combining ergonomics and robustness ensure reliability and precision in high-stakes environments, contributing to the future of autonomous vehicles
+Meanwhile, the XA series from IDEC, an Estop equipped with the “Safe Break Action” technology, ensures the Emergency-stop switch will operate in situations where others might not.
+Overall, these HMIs combining ergonomics and robustness ensure reliability and precision in high-stakes environments.